-I recently went to visit Phil to take some stuff back.
+I recently went to visit Phil on Wensum Street to take some stuff back.
 I’m terrible for not getting round to things and I’d had a pile of glass sitting on my desk at work for about three months, it’s heavy, he’s shut when I’m open and open when I’m shut and I just never got round to dropping it back off.
 I am a terrible human being.
-This week I rectified it and went in to give them back and have a natter about cameras and slides and stuff as everybody that ever goes in his Aladdin’s cave of stuff does.
+This week I rectified it and went in to give them back and have a natter about cameras and slides and so on as everybody that ever goes in his Aladdin’s cave of old camera gear does.
 As I turned to leave he handed me an old ziplock freezer bag of slides; Have a look at these, I think they might be Norwich, might be Norfolk, not sure, have a look.

 They sort of are and aren’t, border badlands around Lowestoft mostly.
 There’s a mixture of subjects, probably about 70 to 80 slides in total, all pretty anonymous.
 Two have what could be a surname written on labels stuck to them, they’re mostly Kodachrome, which isn’t terribly revealing.
 A handful have 1964 printed on the grubby card mounts, placed there at output when developed.
 Some seem like they might be late 1950s to me.
 They’re not in the best condition, scratches from the camera mechanism, a lot of dust stuck to them, and I mean stuck.
 I suppose these are the vicissitudes of being put in a box somewhere for possibly several decades.
 1964 is 53 years ago which seems absurd to me sitting here being slightly over 50 years old watching the dust filter down on me, looking at the scratches the mechanisms have made.